 - A labiaplasty can deal with cosmetic and function concerns in one procedure.
 It definitely will enhance the woman’s quality of life.

-- Most women who had the procedure say they have more self-confidence, especially in sexual situations or when wearing a bathing suit.
+- Most women who had the procedure say they have more self-confidence, especially in sexual situations or when wearing a bathing suit or tight clothing.